HarshaJonnalagaddas/HarshaHharros/README.md

 - 🚀 [Baleyg - Market Data Analyzer]: Developed a interactive Stock Market Dashboard to perform technical and fundamental analysis on stocks in real-time using streamlit & python.
 - 🌐 [DeepFlora]: As a team leader, I have effectively guided my team to develop a model that can classify various medicinal plants and retrieve their related data through a eb application
+- 📢 [Eduguide]: As team, leader, I have led my team to successfully develop a user-friendly Student Academic Guidance and Academic Assisstance Chatbot speciffically modelled to help students from various backgrounds and regions of the country with it's features like speech recognition, multi-language support and extensive custom knowledgebase.

 ## Skills